What are the lost books of the Bible?Question: "What are the lost books of the Bible?"

 There is one God.
 The Bible has one Creator.
 It is one book.
 It has one plan of grace, recorded from initiation, through execution, to consummation.
 From predestination to glorification, the Bible is the story of God redeeming His chosen people for the praise of His glory.
-As God’s redemptive purposes and plan unfold in Scripture, the recurring themes constantly emphasized are the character of God, the judgment for sin and disobedience, the blessing for faith and obedience, the Lord Savior and sacrifice for sin, and the coming kingdom and glory.
-It is God’s intention that we know and understand these five themes because our lives and eternal destinies depend upon them.
+As God’s redemptive purposes and plan unfold in Scripture, the recurring themes constantly emphasized are the character of God, the judgment for sin and disobedience, the blessing for faith and obedience, the Lord and Savior and His sacrifice for sin, and the coming kingdom and glory.
+It is God’s intention that we know and understand these themes because our lives and eternal destinies depend upon them.
 It is therefore unthinkable that God would allow some of this vital information to be “lost” in any way.
 The Bible is complete, in order that we who read and understand it might also be “complete, and equipped for every good work” (2 Timothy 3:16-17).

 Recommended Resource: Recovering the Real Lost Gospel: Reclaiming the Gospel as Good News by Darrell Bock

 Dig into this topic more with Logos Bible Software—get started with a free Bible study resource every month.

 Afrikaans, عربى, Bosanski, Български, Cesky, 简体中文, 繁體中文, Dansk, Deutsch, Español, پارسی, Français, Ελληνικά, हिन्दी, Hrvatski, Indonesia, Italiano, 日本語, Kiswahili, 한국어, Latviešu, Lietuvių, Magyar, Монгол, Nederlands, Polski, Português, Română, Русский, සිංහල, Slovenčina, Slovenščina, Srpski, Suomi, Tagalog, ภาษาไทย, Türkçe, اُردُو, Việt